-Join Thanassis Pozantzis for an in-depth discussion in this video Collision shape, part of Dynamics in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Collision shape, part of Cinema 4D: Dynamics.

 …Cinema's 4D's dynamics is optimized for speed, and accuracy comes second.…So, the burden of choice, when it comes to accuracy and speed, is up to you.…Sometimes this exhibits some weird behaviors.…Let me show you one of them, if I create something like a Taurus.…And a sphere.…I'll make the sphere smaller.…Obviously, the sphere can go through the Taurus.…I'll raise the sphere, adjust my camera, adjust my display…settings, select both objects, right click, and add Rigid Body tags.…